-5. Where can a member access the WI Adviser training and how long will it take to complete it?
+13. Where can a member access the WI Adviser online training and how long will it take to complete it?

-The WI Adviser training can be accessed via the WI Learning Hub: https://learninghub.thewi.org.uk/book-wi-adviser-training/
+The WI Adviser online training can be accessed via the WI Learning Hub: https://learninghub.thewi.org.uk/book-wi-adviser-training/

-The training can be accessed at any time and completed in a member's own time and will take 3.5 hours to complete.
-However as per Q3, all modules should be completed within 3 months.
+The online training can be accessed at any time and completed in a member's own time and will take approximately 2 hours to complete plus 2 hours for the WI Core training.
+However as per Q3, all modules should be completed within 3 months of starting.